 Are You Traveling Somewhere Extremely Remote?

 If you are headed off to hike in the remote Amazon or you are volunteering in a developing country, travel insurance is almost always a good idea.
 If something should happen to you and you need to get home for medical treatment, most policies have some sort of evacuation insurance coverage.
 In the event of a serious injury in a place without proper medical care, you’ll have peace of mind knowing you won’t meet financial ruin trying to get home to be treated.

 While you might think travel insurance acts as a blanket for all travel hiccups and bumps in the road, that isn’t always the case.
 Travelers need to examine what a policy actually covers before purchasing it.
 Travel insurance is often packaged into varying degrees of coverage with varying costs.
 Some policies aren’t going to help you if you’re going bungee jumping or if you decide to go swimming and forget your cellphone is in your pocket.
 Even the cancellation coverage might have a time frame attached, and this won’t be of any help at all if you have to cancel a flight a few hours before taking off.

 If spending a little bit more gives you the peace of mind while you’re traveling, travel insurance is probably worth the small percentage of your total trip cost.
 Worrywarts won’t have to fret every time their bag isn’t the first off the carousel or when an unexpected family emergency is calling them home.

-Deciding to purchase travel insurance can be a roll of the dice.
+Deciding to purchase travel insurance on those round trip flights you’re booking can be a roll of the dice.
 However, if you ask yourself a few key questions, you can gain some clarity and peace of mind no matter where your itchy travel feet take you.